Introduction to Mindfulness for Toddlers

 How to Get Toddlers to Mindfully Meditate

 Getting toddlers to sit and meditate in the traditional way is probably a no-go.
 Toddlers need things to be fun to peak and keep their interest.
-Sitting and paying attention to the breath is anything but fun for a toddler.
+Sitting still and practicing deep breathing exercises is anything but fun for a toddler.

 This is where mindfulness games for toddlers can help so much in lengthening your child’s attention span!
-These games will also help them pay attention to their breath.
+These games will also help them take deep breaths, enhancing their focus and relaxation.

 Mindfulness Benefits for Young Children